 Bring your reusable water bottles, we have filling stations on site!
 And bring your reusable bowl and silverware to use at the food trucks.

-(Illustration created by Google Gemini AI, photo credit ID 355291452 © Nick Klein | Dreamstime.com)
+(photo credit ID 355291452 © Nick Klein | Dreamstime.com)

 Photos and videos of the 2025 event by Kerri Hines, and drone photos by Blue Ash Police.
 Your entry and presence on the event premises constitutes your consent to be photographed, filmed, and/or otherwise recorded and to the release, publication, exhibition, or reproduction of any and all recorded media of your appearance, voice, and name for any purpose whatsoever in perpetuity in connection with the event.